goxray/desktop/README.md

 - macOS (tested on Sequoia 15.1.1 M3)
 - Linux (tested on Ubuntu 24.10 ARM)

-> [!WARNING]
-> Although the Linux version is tested, safe to use, and works as expected, it is not considered stable yet.
-There might be some GUI related issues (like tray menu updating delays).
-> Please let me know if you have any troubles with the Linux version.
-If you encounter privileges issues make sure to check [#Linux](#linux) info below.
->
-> Feel free to test this on your system and let me know in the issues :)

 ## ✨ Features
 - Stupidly easy to use
 - Adding and editing XRay URL configurations